Geriatric Caregiving Tips: Caring for Aging Loved Ones

 What is elder care?

-Determining how to pay for elder care depends on the type of care needed, the length of time it’s required, and available financial resources.
-Here are some common payment options:
+Determining how to pay for elder care depends on the type of care needed, the length of time it's required, and available financial resources.
+Common options include:

 - Medicare: Covers limited short-term care (e.g., post-hospital rehab), but not long-term custodial care.